-Prior to Saturday 6th of April, 2019, doubt had been raised by the BGT committee about holding the semi-final of Bowen Got Talent due to the programme that had been scheduled by the Bowen counselling unit to hold.
+Prior to Saturday 6th of April, 2019, doubt had been raised by the Bowen Got Talent committee about holding the semi-final of Bowen Got Talent due to the programme that had been scheduled by the Bowen counselling unit to hold.
 This change of plan led to the delay of the prestigious competition.
-The semi-final of the competition witnessed a tremendous turn around with the drama and exciting performances by the contestants.
-So many talented participants’ opportunity was cut short by not steeping into the grandest stage of the competition which is the final.
+The semi-final of the competition witnessed a tremendous turnaround with the drama and exciting performances of the contestants.
+So many talented participants’ opportunity was cut short by not stepping into the grandest stage of the competition which is the final.

 The event kicked off with performances from respective groups headed by different coaches which are Faith, Michael and Anita.
 The performances by the three groups lifted a great spirit of what an exciting semi-final will be like.
 Isioma who was the first act to perform gave an inspiring piece with the use of words which was highly applauded by viewers and judges.
 Other acts followed like Oma, Jessica.